 As temperatures drop outside, it’s important to protect your furry friends from the elements with these cold weather tips.
 There are several risk factors for pups when it’s freezing out, so it’s imperative to prepare before you’re caught off guard.
 Fall is the nice in-between time when you start switching out your closet and decor, so take this time to ensure your dog enjoys the change of seasons as much as you do.
-Here are some tips for keeping your dog safe as it gets chilly out!
+Here are 10 ways to keep your dog warm in the winter!

 1. Protect the Paws

-As sidewalks start to freeze over, there will be lots of salt out and about on your daily walks.
+As sidewalks start to freeze over, there will be lots of salt out when walking you’re dog in the winter.
 Make sure to rinse off and wipe down your pup’s paws after a walk to prevent any cracks or incessant licking on the pads of their feet.
 Additionally, longer walks or hikes may require footwear, such as winter dog boots, to prevent frostbite and ensure your dog enjoys your outing!

 2. Avoid Antifreeze

 Antifreeze is highly toxic to dogs and unfortunately it’s also sweet, so dogs are interested in tasting it.
 Just a small amount of ingestion can result in kidney damage.
 Be very cautious of any car spills or strange spots your dog wants to lick outside.
 To be safe, you can use a less toxic alternative that uses propylene glycol, which is biodegradable and has a taste that isn’t as enticing to pets, instead of ethylene glycol found in traditional antifreeze products.

 3. Break out the Sweaters